- 1 Nonresident Alien (NRA) vs Resident Alien

 Resident and Nonresident Aliens are Taxed Differently

-Nonresident and Resident Aliens are tax differently.
+Nonresidents and Resident Aliens are taxed differently.
 Resident Aliens are taxed on worldwide income and Nonresident Aliens are taxed on their US-sourced income.
 A Nonresident should consider pre-immigration tax planning before becoming a Permanent Resident.
 If they will be staying long-term, then they may need to consider expatriation planning and exit tax consequences.

 Contact our firm today for assistance.